-School Leaders How to implement PLD successfully
+School Leaders How to Support PLD’s Implementation

 Additionally, to Support Classroom Teachers we Offer:

-- Training – Every teacher needs to be prepared with appropriate professional development – at a minimum, we recommend taking the year level specific online course.
+- Training – Every teacher needs to be prepared with appropriate professional development – at a minimum, we recommend taking the year-level specific online course.

-- Evidence-Based Programs – We provide a full range of literacy, oral language and movement & motor programs, aligned with the downloadable Teaching Sequence Manuals, for purchase targeted by year level, written & created in Australia.
+- Evidence-Based Programs – We provide a full range of literacy, oral language, and movement & motor programs, aligned with the downloadable Teaching Sequence Manuals, for purchase targeted by year level, written & created in Australia.
 This will clearly answer the question of what to teach, when to teach it and how to cater for the range in ability? within classes in a handy week-by-week, term-by-term sequence.

 - Screening & Tracking – Tracking student progress is an essential component of the PLD process.
 The screening and reporting process, at a classroom level, helps teachers identify the targeted teaching that each student requires.
-Refer to the year level specific Screening & Tracking Manuals and download our ready to use Tracking Sheets.
+Refer to the year-level specific Screening & Tracking Manuals and download our ready-to-use Tracking Sheets.

 Want to Explore our Easy Four-Step Process for Implementing PLD in Classrooms?